baltej223/webkiosk_cgpa_fetcher/README.md

 ```bat
 start /min cmd /c "C:\Path\To\cg_from_webkiosk\webkiosk_cgpa_fetch.bat --roll-number <ROLL> --password <PASSWORD>"
 ```
 ---
 > Note: Ensure you have the necessary permissions and dependencies (like `curl`) installed.
 ---

+## Running On Esp8266
+Download the ino file and flash it to Esp8266